Lartwel/100-days-of-code/log.md

 **Today's Progress**:  Studied DOM Course and practiced it.
 I also read an article about a developer journey who had a full-time job and studied for 9 months and got a job.

-**Thoughts:** The artcile inspired me and it's an awesome motivation for learning more and more.
+**Thoughts:** The article inspired me and it's an awesome motivation for learning more and more.
 That developer had the 100DaysOfCode challenge too.

 **Link to work:** [Elzero DOM](https://www.youtube.com/playlist?list=PLDoPjvoNmBAxx97QDMOCpzxbu1ZHJ4i7i&playnext=1&index=1),  [Article](https://medium.freecodecamp.org/how-i-went-from-newbie-to-software-engineer-in-9-months-while-working-full-time-460bd8485847)